A central limit theorem for the gossip process: Introduction

-In this paper, we consider the gossip process~$(\law_t,\,t\ge0)$ evolving on a smooth closed homogeneous Riemannian manifold~$C$ of dimension~$d$, such as a sphere or a torus, having large finite volume~$|C| =: L$ with respect to its intrinsic metric.
-An individual at $P\in C$ informed at time~$0$ gives rise to deterministic local spread that informs the set~$\KK(P,s)$ by time~$s > 0$; in addition, random `long range transmissions' to independent and uniformly distributed points of~$C$ occur at rate~$\r$ times the intrinsic volume of the set currently informed.
-Thus the process can be constructed from knowledge of the points $0 = \t_0 < \t_1 < \cdots$ of a point process~$\Pi$ on~$\re_+$, together with an independent sequence of independent points $P_1,P_2,\ldots$, uniformly distributed in~$C$, and an initial point~$P = P_0$.
-The informed set is denoted by \eq \law_t \Def \bigcup_{j\colon \t_j \le t} \KK(P_j,t-\t_j) \en and has intrinsic volume denoted by~$L_t$.
-The point process~$\Pi$ is simple, and has conditional intensity $\r L_t$ at time~$t$ with respect to the filtration~$(\ff_t,\,t\ge0)$, where $\ff_t := \s((\t_j,P_j),\,j\ge0,\t_j \le t)$.
+We now describe the problem in more detail.
+We consider the gossip process~$(\law_t,\,t\ge0)$ evolving on a smooth closed homogeneous Riemannian manifold~$\cC$ of dimension~$d$, such as a sphere or a torus, having large finite volume~$|\cC| =: L$ with respect to its intrinsic metric.
+An individual at point $P\in \cC$ informed at time~$0$ gives rise to deterministic local spread that informs the set~$\KK(P,s)$ by time~$s > 0$; in addition, random `long range transmissions' to independent and uniformly distributed points of~$\cC$ occur at rate~$\r$ times the intrinsic volume of the set currently informed.
+Thus the process can be constructed from knowledge of the points $0 = \t_0 < \t_1 < \cdots$ of a point process~$\Pi$ on~$\re_+$ (characterized immediately below), together with an independent sequence of independent points $P_1,P_2,\ldots$, uniformly distributed in~$\cC$, and an initial point~$P = P_0$.
+The informed set and its volume are denoted by \eq \law_t \Def \bigcup_{j\colon \t_j \le t} \KK(P_j,t-\t_j) \quad\text{and}\quad L_t \Def |\law_t|. \en The point process~$\Pi$ is simple, and has conditional intensity $\r L_t$ at time~$t$ with respect to the filtration~$(\ff_t,\,t\ge0)$, where $\ff_t := \s((\t_j,P_j),\,j\ge0,\t_j \le t)$.